 Adding ROMs to RetroPie

-After the appropriate emulator(s) has been installed, their specific ROMs can be added.
+After the appropriate emulator(s) have been installed, their specific ROMs can be added.

-ROMs (i.e. ROM images or ROM files) are computer files that contain a copy of the data from a read-only memory chip, i.e. the games.
+ROMs (i.e. ROM images or ROM files) are files that contain a copy of the data from a read-only memory chip, e.g. the games.
 No ROMs are included in RetroPie and need to be downloaded/dumped yourself.

-There is a lot to say about the legality of owning an electronic form of a ROM, but games on the Wikipedia List of commercial video games released a freeware can be used.
+There is a lot to say about the dumping instructions, and legality of owning, an electronic form of a ROM, so for the purpose of this post official freeware ROMS will be used.
+On Wikipedia, a list of commercial video games released as freeware will be used.

 Zero Tolerance (Genesis/Mega Drive) and S.D.I.
-(Atari ST) were chosen as example ROMs.
+(Atari ST) were chosen as freeware example ROMs.

 Preparing ROM files for RetroPie